Please Make Yourself (un)Comfortable - Chapter One

 Chapter One - “More for Less”

 The closing of Honest Ed’s felt like the end of an era for many.
-Located in Toronto, Canada, on the corner of Bloor and Bathurst Street, Honest Ed’s was, in many ways, like any emporium you might have encountered in any large city in North America.
+Located in Toronto, Canada, on the corner of Bloor and Bathurst Street, Honest Ed’s was like any emporium you might have encountered in any large city in North America.
 Staff yelling across the floor in languages you often did not understand.
 Large boxes of paper towels ripped open by a strong-armed and no-nonsense middle-aged Polish or Italian woman.
-Your questions about “where exactly” you might find the cat food or unwaxed dental floss could receive the seemingly loaded response of just one finger raised impatiently (and accompanied by exasperated sigh), pointing in the direction you’d shortly go—somehow feeling a little like a shambling muttonhead as you approached the multicolored sign listing—unbelievably—unwaxed dental floss and cat food.
-Or maybe they’d just give you a monotone “upstairs” without eye contact before they continued on to their destination.
+Your questions about “where exactly” you might find the cat food or unwaxed dental floss could receive the seemingly loaded response of just one finger raised impatiently (and accompanied by an exasperated sigh), pointing in the direction you’d shortly go—somehow feeling like a shambling muttonhead as you approached the multicolored sign listing—unbelievably—unwaxed dental floss and cat food.
+Or maybe they’d just give you a monotone “upstairs” without eye contact before they continued on to their more important destination.

-Honest Ed’s, where you get “More for Less!”
+Honest Ed’s, where you got “More for Less!”

 To be clear, Honest Ed’s didn’t specialize in customer service.
 But in all directions, you’d find stacked cans of hot dog wieners, tuna, or plastic vases; large packages of toilet paper rolls that would shortly find the bathrooms where they’d end their days; or Hamburger Helper, maybe Kraft Dinner.
 It was all there, and you could probably get three for the price of just one.

 Honest Ed’s had a mantra.
-If it wasn’t—on some level—“Get out of my face,” it was “More for Less.”
-Honest Ed’s was a Mecca not just for the thick-skinned and street-smart, but the thrifty and extremely penurious.
+If it wasn’t, on some level, “Get out of my face,” then it was “More for Less.”
+Honest Ed’s was a Mecca not just for the thick-skinned and street-smart, but also for the thrifty and penurious.
 If you were down and out, it was your place.
 You couldn’t go much lower.
 At Honest Ed’s, your pennies went the distance, and for those who’d hit hard times, it might have saved you just as it saved me…

 But Honest Ed’s was also different from those other emporiums, and you knew it right from the onset.
 First of all, it didn’t look like an emporium.
 In fact, it resembled a poor man’s Willy Wonka amusement park, or at least suggested another world and time.
 Perhaps it was your childhood, or the one you imagined someone else had had somewhere...